 - Monash University: "Cooking with onion and garlic- myths and facts"

 - Mayo Clinic: "Fructose intolerance: Which foods to avoid?"

 - International Journal of Dentistry: "Gastrointestinal Disturbances Associated with the Consumption of Sugar Alcohols with Special Consideration of Xylitol"

-- National Institutes of Health: "Lactose Intolerance"
+- U.S. National Library of Medicine: "Lactose Intolerance"

 - Mayo Clinic: "Lactose Intolerance"